ckob/ado-syntax-highlighter/README.md

 - **Language Detection:** Detects the programming language based on file extensions.
 - **Theme Support:** Seamlessly integrates with both light and dark themes in Azure DevOps.
 - **Powered by Prism:** Utilizes the popular [Prism](https://prismjs.com/) library for fast and accurate highlighting.
+- **Cross-Browser Support:** Available for both Chrome and Firefox.
 - **Custom Domains Support**: Works with self-hosted (on-premise) and other custom Azure DevOps domains via a simple configuration page.

 ## Screenshots